jaredwelch1/CapstoneI/documentation/document.md

 - **Zach Bryant:** Nickname = Zen Master Zach.
 I work on campus as an IT Support Specialist.
 Yes, I save lives.
 Really though, I am in charge of keeping all the printers in the computer labs filled with paper.
 I can get you swipe access to the labs for after hour access ;) I am a senior in Computer Science and will graduate December 2017.
 ![alt text](pictures/zach.jpg "Zach Bryant")

-- **Kurt Bognar:** Senior at MU Majoring in Computer Science with a Minor in Math.
-I'm a research for the university aiding in the creation of new tools and algorithms for Association-Rule Mining.
+- **Kurt Bognar:** Starting a job at Sogeti as a Consultant.
+I've been a researcher for the university aiding in the creation of new tools and algorithms for Association-Rule Mining, worked for VU for the past year, and actively trade cryptocurrencies.
 ![alt text](pictures/kurt.jpg "Kurt Bognar")

 - **Ali Raza:** I am a senior at the University of Missouri studying Computer Science.
 I do research at the iDAS Lab where I am currently developing a data mining library.